Getting your Trinity Audio player ready...

 Alternatively, type W480 glatt/all-purpose flour offers a lower gluten content, resulting in a softer and more tender texture.
 The dough will be more tender and less elastic, leading to a lighter and airier bread.
 The final product may have a sweeter flavor and a softer crumb structure.

 It’s worth noting that flour brands and varieties vary from country to country, so it’s always best to check the packaging or consult with a local expert for guidance.
 Additionally, the type of flour you choose will also depend on personal preference.

 Double the batch and freeze it

-Classic challah (yields 2 loaves or 12 large rolls):
+Classic challah (yields 2 loaves or 12 large rolls1):

 raisins (optional for Rosh Hashanah)

-- Read through this recipe befor you start.
-Do not skip a step!
+- Read through this recipe before you start.
+Do not skip this step!

-- Mix in the rest of the liquid ingredients and the sugar.
+- Mix in the lightly beaten egg and the oil.